Dave-21/UPHDAS/docs/UPHDAS_Directory_Structure.md

 # UPHDAS Directory Structure, Storage, Retrieval, Compression, and Archival Plan

-This document outlines the directory layout and responsibilities for both the **Raspberry Pi units** and the **central server** in the UPHDAS system.
+This document outlines the directory layout and responsibilities for both the **Raspberry Pi units** and the **central server** in the UPHDA-System.
 It also addresses where all files and configurations should reside and how data should be stored, synced, and archived.

 ---